Liquid hydrogen: Uses

 Liquid hydrogen can be used as the fuel for an internal combustion engine or fuel cell.
-Various submarines (Type 212 submarine, Type 214 submarine) and concept hydrogen vehicles have been built using this form of hydrogen (see DeepC, BMW H2R).
+Various submarines, including the Type 212 submarine, Type 214 submarine, and others, and concept hydrogen vehicles have been built using this form of hydrogen, such as the DeepC, BMW H2R, and others.
 Due to its similarity, builders can sometimes modify and share equipment with systems designed for liquefied natural gas (LNG).
 Liquid hydrogen is being investigated as a zero carbon fuel for aircraft.
-However, because of the lower volumetric energy, the hydrogen volumes needed for combustion are large.
+Because of the lower volumetric energy, the hydrogen volumes needed for combustion are large.
 Unless direct injection is used, a severe gas-displacement effect also hampers maximum breathing and increases pumping losses.

 Liquid hydrogen is also used to cool neutrons to be used in neutron scattering.
 Since neutrons and hydrogen nuclei have similar masses, kinetic energy exchange per interaction is maximum (elastic collision).
 Finally, superheated liquid hydrogen was used in many bubble chamber experiments.

-The first thermonuclear bomb, Ivy Mike, used liquid deuterium (hydrogen-2), for nuclear fusion.
+The first thermonuclear bomb, Ivy Mike, used liquid deuterium, also known as hydrogen-2, for nuclear fusion.

 Properties

 The product of hydrogen combustion in a pure oxygen environment is solely water vapor.
 However, the high combustion temperatures and present atmospheric nitrogen can result in the breaking of N≡N bonds, forming toxic NOx if no exhaust scrubbing is done.
 Since water is often considered harmless to the environment, an engine burning it can be considered "zero emissions".
 In aviation, however, water vapor emitted in the atmosphere contributes to global warming (to a lesser extent than CO2).
 Liquid hydrogen also has a much higher specific energy than gasoline, natural gas, or diesel.

-The density of liquid hydrogen is only 70.85 g/L (at 20 K), a relative density of just 0.07.
+The density of liquid hydrogen is only 70.85 kg/m3 (at 20 K), a relative density of just 0.07.
 Although the specific energy is more than twice that of other fuels, this gives it a remarkably low volumetric energy density, many fold lower.

 Liquid hydrogen requires cryogenic storage technology such as special thermally insulated containers and requires special handling common to all cryogenic fuels.
 This is similar to, but more severe than liquid oxygen.
 Even with thermally insulated containers it is difficult to keep such a low temperature, and the hydrogen will gradually leak away (typically at a rate of 1% per day).
 It also shares many of the same safety issues as other forms of hydrogen, as well as being cold enough to liquefy, or even solidify atmospheric oxygen, which can be an explosion hazard.

-The triple point of hydrogen is at 13.81 K 7.042 kPa.
+The triple point of hydrogen is at 13.81 K and 7.042 kPa.